Minnesota Fighting Saints: Media coverage

 Games of the original Fighting Saints were heard on WLOL Radio (1330 AM) from 1972 to 1976, with Frank Buetel as play-by-play announcer.
 Buetel was the original TV voice of the NHL's Minnesota North Stars from 1967 to 1970 on WTCN-TV (now KARE-TV).
 Buetel's color commentators included Roger Buxton (1972–73) and Bob Halvorson, the Saints' first-season public relations director (1972–73), and Bill Allard (1973–1976).
 Al Hirt's version of "When the Saints Go Marching In" was used as the theme song for WLOL's Fighting Saints broadcasts.
 No local radio station carried games of the New Fighting Saints (1976–77).

 Fighting Saints games were televised sporadically on WTCN from 1973 to 1975.
 The first WTCN game was a home contest versus Cleveland on December 23, 1973, with Buetel and Allard simulcasting.
 Buxton called subsequent games on WTCN.

 On January 7, 1973, CBS aired its first WHA game between the Fighting Saints and Winnipeg Jets live from the new St. Paul Civic Center with Ron Oakes, Gerry Cheevers and Dick Stockton announcing.
 In the 1973–74 season, one Saints home game was carried on KTCA-TV (PBS).
 No local TV station aired games of the New Fighting Saints.

 The main sponsors of the Fighting Saints on radio and TV were Schmidt Beer and Midwest Federal.

-The main sportswriters who covered the Fighting Saints were Charley Hallman of the St. Paul Pioneer Press-Dispatch and John Gilbert of the Minneapolis Tribune.
+Sportswriters who covered the Fighting Saints were Charley Hallman of the St. Paul Pioneer Press-Dispatch, John Gilbert of the Minneapolis Tribune, and Dan Stoneking of the Minneapolis Star.